Table of contents

 There’s a wall of shame dedicated to vendors that charge SSO Tax.
 You can check it out to see which of your SaaS providers are on it, and how much they charge.
 In the case of BlueLine, the cost is as follows:

 For all five SaaS apps, BlueLine will need to upgrade from the base plan to the enterprise plan to get SAML and SCIM support.
-Hubspot alone costs an extra $2,800 per month — which translates to $33,600 per year.
-When you add up the rest, the total annual spend increase comes to $63,665.
+HubSpot alone costs an extra $2,800 per month, which translates to $33,600 per year.
+Adding the Slack ($4,725), Jira ($3,600), GitHub ($3,740), and Figma ($18,000) upgrades from the table above brings the total annual spend increase to $63,665.
+Public list prices were checked against each vendor's pricing page in May 2026 and may shift over time.

 The unfortunate part is that BlueLine doesn’t need all the other extra features bundled within the enterprise plan for each tool.
 They just want an easy way to manage identity and SaaS access, and it’s costing them an extra $63,665.

-Now, add the $13,220 Rippling subscription cost we highlighted earlier — and the true cost of Rippling comes to $76,885.
+Now, add the $13,220 Rippling subscription cost we highlighted earlier, and the true cost of Rippling comes to $76,885.
 This is just a simple illustration using five commonly used SaaS tools.
-A typical startup with 75 employees uses 40-100 SaaS apps.
+Industry surveys from BetterCloud and Productiv typically peg the SaaS app count for a startup of this size at roughly 40 to 100 apps.

 Now, do you see how the SSO Tax can quickly get out of hand?